hvanstappen/MODAL_textdatabase/README.md

 Document Processing and MongoDB storage script

 ## Overview
 This script processes documents from a specified directory, extracts their text content using Apache Tika, and stores the processed information in MongoDB.
 It includes logging capabilities and handles various document types while maintaining processing statistics.
-It's designed to work with MongoDB for document storage and retrieval and relies on the Apache Tika toolset
+It's designed to work with MongoDB for document storage and retrieval and relies on the Apache Tika toolset.

+Additional tools:
-MODAL Document Embedding Generator is a script for generating and storing document embeddings using transformer models.
+- create_embeddings.py is a script for generating and storing document embeddings using transformer models.
+- add_email_correspondents : adds names of senders and recipients of email messages.
+- add_estimated_creation_date : adds a 'best guess' for the file creation date.

 ## Prerequisites
 - Python 3.x